|

 Appellate

-of a lower court (trial court) or tribunal.
-For example, the U.S.
+judgment of a lower court (trial court) or tribunal.
+For example,

-circuit courts of appeals review the decisions of the U.S. district
+the U.S. circuit courts of appeals review the decisions of the

 Appellate jurisdiction

-of the decisions of previous, lower-level courts.
-The review process
+outcomes of the decisions of previous, lower-level courts.

 Appellee

-the appeals court to affirm the district court's decision.
+to persuade the appeals court to affirm the district court's

 Appendix